• Skip to primary navigation

 Unlike other domestic birds, grouses are raised in semi-wild environments.
 They prefer winter-like settings, such as dense hardwood saplings and young oaks that retain leaves.

 They cannot survive in the coop or enclosure.
-Many find it hard to raise grouses at home with a high survival rate.
+Many find it hard to raise the grouses at home with a high survival rate.

 They live on leaves, buds, fruits of ferns, shrubs, and woody plants.
 Though they are not prolific layers, you can expect 6-14 eggs per hen.